impresso/impresso-data-sanitycheck/README.md

 - check the presence/absence of issue pdfs
 - check the presence/absence of page pdfs
 - check presence of .zip per issue
-- if not tifs, check presence of png
+- if not tifs, check presence of png and/or jpg

 ### Mapping the coverage